Skip to content

 POST /integrations/testlight/auction

-Testing auction endpoint with synthetic ID injection.
+Testing auction endpoint with EC ID injection.

 Request Body: